 How Will a Breast Augmentation Affect My Ability to Breastfeed?

-Many Connecticut women in their childbearing years come to Dr. Fusi & Dr. Craig with an interest in breast augmentation surgery.
+Many Houston women in their childbearing years come to Dr. Fusi & Dr. Craig with an interest in breast augmentation surgery.
 Some of these women may not yet have any children, but plan to in the future; other women may be in the middle of having the family size they desire.
-Whatever their unique case, a common question that Dr. Fusi and Dr. Craig get in their Connecticut office is, “Will breast augmentation surgery affect my ability to breastfeed in the future?”
+Whatever their unique case, a common question that Dr. Fusi and Dr. Craig get in their Houston office is, “Will breast augmentation surgery affect my ability to breastfeed in the future?”
 The answer is, it depends.
 Read on to find out why.

 Breast Implants Are SAFE for breastfeeding.

-If you are considering a Connecticut breast augmentation procedure and are planning to breastfeed in the future, the number one thing to keep in mind is that both silicone and saline implants are safe for breastfeeding.
+If you are considering a Houston breast augmentation procedure and are planning to breastfeed in the future, the number one thing to keep in mind is that both silicone and saline implants are safe for breastfeeding.
 The simple act of getting implants will not prevent your ability to produce breast milk.
 However, your incision type and location of your implant might.

 Not All Breast Augmentation Incisions Are Ideal for Future Breastfeeding Mothers.